LavenderMorara/myPortfilio/README.md

 This is a brief introduction to myself
-I tried applying myb knowledge on html links, lists,images and some css.
+I tried applying my knowledge on html links, lists,images and some css.